-Another breed from the herding group of the AKC, the Belgian Tervuren is a medium-size dog standing at 26 inches tall and weighing up to 75 pounds.
+Another breed from the herding group of the AKC, the Belgian Tervuren, is a medium-size dog standing at 26 inches tall and weighing up to 75 pounds.

 A dog with one of the best hairdos on this list, the Bergamasco Sheepdog has a matted coat.

 The coat is made up of three types of hair.
 They have mats, which is hair that is weaved together.
-These create flat layers of felted hair that are also called flocks.
+These create flat layers of felted hair that is also called flocks.
 These flocks protect the dog from predators and cold weather conditions.

 They are a muscular dog, standing up to 23.5 inches and weighing up to 84 pounds.